IgorHut/evropa27.org/content/en/_index.md

 ---
-title: "Ananke: a Hugo Theme"

-description: "The last theme you'll ever need.
-Maybe."
+title: "It's temples and palaces did seem
+Like fabrics of enchantment pil'd to heaven."

+description: "How to save the Europe"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'
 cascade:
-  featured_image: '/images/gohugo-default-sample-hero-image.jpg'
+  featured_image: '/images/siteimages/europe27_star.jpg'
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to the website of L.: Europe 27